 Now in a recent interview with Metal Hammer, Deftones vocalist Chino Moreno and guitarist Stephen Carpenter delved further into their ties to nü metal (via The Prp).
 Carpenter indicated that at first, the genre didn’t matter.

 “We didn’t really pay much attention to that.
 I remember when these subgenre names didn’t exist.
 It was just metal.
 So I don’t think we made a decision to step away from it—we’ve never paid attention to what anyone else was doing.
 We just did what we thought was right, and tried to make a killer album.”

 However, Moreno was a bit more honest, noting that Deftones aimed to separate themselves from their nü-metal as a whole.

-Watch More: Interview: DEFTONES on being music fans and influencers
+Watch more: Deftones on being fans and influencers